The Environmental Science Program at Carleton

 Your Learning Ecosystem

-The core classes in the Institute of Environmental Science are small.
-Seminar, lectures and field methods classes have usually no more than 50 students.
+The core classes in Environmental Science (ENSC) are small.
+Seminar, lectures and field methods classes have usually no more than 40 students.
 Students receive a level of attention and personalized instruction that it is hard to find elsewhere.
-Professors in Environmental Science are available to help students, offer encouragement and challenge their students to surpass themselves.
+Professors in Environmental Science are available to help students, offer encouragement and challenge their students.

 Environmental Science students enter the program with a shared passion for science.
 Students take many of the same classes together.
 They look to each other for help, taking inspiration from each other’s successes during their time at Carleton and after they graduate.
 This strong sense of community leads to academic success and life-long friendships.